Drafting (dog): Equipment

 A variety of carting is sulky driving, where a dog or dogs pull a person in a vehicle called a sulky.
 This sport offers both exercise and discipline opportunities for energetic breeds.
 Many working breeds are happier when given a job or task, and carting/sulky driving can be a rewarding hobby for both dog and owner.

 The sulky is designed to have little to no weight on the dog's back.
 A widely used model is the dorsal hitch, which involves only one shaft from the sulky that has negative weight (the center of mass of the cart is slightly behind the wheels) on the dog's harness.
 The dorsal hitch also allows easier going for the dog, with free range of movement as opposed to confining shafts on either side.
 This often simplifies initial training to the sulky, as the single high shaft does not interfere with the dog's movement.

+Similar harnesses can be used for dogs to pull a person in a wheelchair.
+This sport is sometimes called "wheelchair mushing".

+Dogcart is also the name of a type of horse-drawn vehicle that originally carried dogs to a hunt.